Acorn221/RHUL-Final-Year-Project/text-docs/diary/diary.md

 The web-ui is mostly finished now, I just need to add the results of the models to the web page.

 I have managed to get the basic transfer learning results saved to files, along with the training and loss results.

+## 21/03/2023

+Today I've been working on my report, adding different sections on the Alzheimers disease, and why it's so important to diagnose it early.

+## 22/03/2023

+I've been working more on the report and getting the web-ui working, I've battled with CORS to get the POST request through to flask and I've managed to get the majority of it working.

+## 23/03/2023

+I have decided to get the training results for all the different models with the Alzheimers dataset, and save them to files, so I can use them in the web-ui.
+The performance of these models is not great, so I will have to find ways to make this better.

+## 24/03/2023

+Today I have been given a skin cancer dataset to use for my project, I will be using this to train a model to classify benign and malignant blemishes on the skin.
+I will be using transfer learning to train the model, and I will be using the same model structure as I used for the Alzheimers dataset.

+The results from training these models has been very positive, and I have managed to get a consistent accuracy of 0.98 on the validation set, which is very good.
+I will continue to train the model and see if I can get the accuracy any higher.

+## 25/03/2023

+Today I have created graphs from the different training results with the skin cancer dataset, I will use these to talk about the performance of the different models in my report.

+## 26/03/2023

+I have been working more on my report, as I have my graphs to analyse and talk about in the report.
+I am going to try and increase the accuracy of the EfficientNet models and potentially use the newer EfficientNetV2 models to try and boost performance.

+## 27/03/2023

+Today I want to try and optimise the EfficientNetv2 models more and do a write up on the results for them, then I will try and use hyperparameter tuning to try and improve the performance of the better performing models to see how high I can get the accuracy.

+I also want to try to get the web-ui working with the server side processing, so I can get the results of the models on the web page and then I want to experiment with tensorflow-JS to see if I can get the models to run in the browser for increased privacy and lower running costs.